Office 365 Signature not Working?

-To ensure you don’t run the risk of your Office 365 signature not working, check out this article on what you can and can’t do in an Office 365 email signature.
+To ensure you don’t run the risk of your Microsoft 365 (formerly Office 365) signature not working, check out this article on what you can and can’t do in a Microsoft 365 (formerly Office 365) email signature.

 For other common email signature mistakes, check out our 17 Email Signature DOs and DON’Ts.

-Wish that email signature management in Office 365 wasn’t so complicated?
-Do you want to make sure that you never have to deal with your Office 365 signature not working again?
+Wish that email signature management in Microsoft 365 (formerly Office 365) wasn’t so complicated?
+Do you want to make sure that you never have to deal with your Microsoft 365 (formerly Office 365) signature not working again?

 Using a third-party solution like Exclaimer Cloud - Signatures for Office 365 will easily solve all your email signature headaches.
 You’ll be able to embed imagery, get high-quality signatures on all devices, create separate reply signatures that appear correctly in an email conversation and so much more.

-Learn more about our award-winning email signature management service for Office 365
+Learn more about our award-winning email signature management service for Microsoft 365 (formerly Office 365)

 How Exclaimer Can Help: